 - Application for use of personal days attached to a holiday may only be made after the completion of the required events.

-- Members may use this benefit once during the life of the contract.
+- Members may use this benefit once per school year.

 - The deadline is the first Monday in October at 4:00 p.m.
 A lottery will be held if there are more requests than allowed per Holiday.
 If a lottery is not necessary, applicants will be approved up to the limit on a first come first served after the October date.